willymcallister/willymcallister.github.io/_articles/source-transformation.md

 The next article shows how to apply [source transformation]({{ site.baseurl }}{% link _articles/source-transformation.md %}).

 <details>
-<summary>What about other circuits with one source and one resistor?</summary>
+<summary>Aren't there other circuits with one source and one resistor?</summary>
 <p>After so much talk about Thévenin and Norton circuits, it's an obvious question to ask about the other two possibilities.
 Consider,</p>

 <ul>